arturocastillo95/SeatMap-JS/docs/RENDERER_REFACTORING_2025.md

 1.  **Critical Error Handling**: Wrapped `init()` in try-catch to prevent silent failures.
 2.  **State Reset**: Fixed `loadData()` to properly clear `seatsByKey`, `animatingSeats`, and `selectedSeats` to prevent memory leaks and ghost interactions.
-3.  **Initialization Guards**: Added `isInitialized` checks to all public methods to prevent race conditions.
+3.  **Initialization Guards**: Added `isInitialized` checks to all public methods to prevent race conditions
 4.  **Safe Destruction**: Hardened `destroy()` method with null checks to prevent crashes during cleanup.
 5.  **Event Listener Cleanup**: Implemented proper PIXI object destruction in `loadData` to remove event listeners and free WebGL resources.
 6.  **Unmatched Key Detection**: Added tracking and reporting for inventory keys that don't match any seat.